Social Icons

 My Silver Ring

-But I never wanted to sing
+Yet I never had the urge to sing

-The moment when I hear its ting
+Each moment I hear it's gentle ting

 “A ring is a halo on your finger”- Douglas Coupland